-Valentine’s Day is one of the most consumer-centric holidays of the year, with more than a billion Valentine’s Day cards sent annually, surpassing all other holidays except Christmas.
-But unlike many other holidays, there are a lot of unknown facts about the lovey-dovey holiday’s origins — in fact, some of the history of Valentine’s Day is nothing more than a confusing mix of age-old legends.
+Valentine’s Day is one of the most consumer-centric holidays of the year, with more than a billion cards sent annually, surpassing all other holidays except Christmas.
+But unlike many other holidays, there are a lot of unknown facts about the lovey-dovey holiday’s origins.
+In fact, some of the history of Valentine’s Day is nothing more than a confusing mix of age-old legends.
 So, what should be the true meaning of Valentine’s Day?

-There is lots of confusion on which Saint Valentine the holiday refers to — the Catholic Church has three saints with the name ‘Valentine’, and it is unclear which of the three is the Valentine responsible for the original St Valentine’s Day celebrations.
+There is lots of confusion on which Saint Valentine the holiday refers to.
+The Catholic Church has three saints with the name Valentine, and it is unclear which of the three is the Valentine responsible for the original Saint Valentine’s Day celebrations.

 History of Valentine’s Day: Pagan or Christian?

-At this pagan event, which traditionally took place on February 15th, Roman men allegedly drew the names of Roman women from a jar to be ‘coupled’ with during the festival, often leading to ‘real’ love, or so the story goes.
-Lupercalia became officially outlawed in the late 400s AD when Pope Gelasius replaced it by deeming February 14th Saint Valentine’s Day.
+At this pagan event, which traditionally took place on 15 February, Roman men allegedly drew the names of Roman women from a jar to be coupled with during the festival, often leading to true love, or so the story goes.
+Lupercalia became officially outlawed in the late 400s when Pope Gelasius replaced it by deeming 14 February as Saint Valentine’s Day.

-In short, it could be said that the meaning of Valentine’s Day commemorates St Valentine’s brutal and bloody three-part execution – beating, stoning and beheading – because of his secret support of Christian marriages, and February 14th was chosen for the date he died or possibly because Christians needed to replace the pagan Lupercalia.
+In short, it could be said that the meaning of Valentine’s Day commemorates Saint Valentine’s brutal and bloody three-part execution – beating, stoning, and beheading – because of his secret support of Christian marriages.
+14 February symbolizes the date he died or possibly because Christians needed to replace the pagan Lupercalia.

 So, why the romance?

 Over the coming centuries the holiday began to pick up romantic trends — Middle Age England and France, for instance, considered February 14th the first day of birds’ mating season, adding to the date’s theme of ‘love’.
-Poets such as Chaucer and Shakespeare further romanticised the holiday by writing about Valentine’s Day in very love-stricken ways.
+Poets such as Geoffrey Chaucer and William Shakespeare further romanticized the holiday by writing about Valentine’s Day in love-stricken ways.

 Why Cupid and Valentine’s Day?

-Jacques-Louis’ painting (1817) focuses on the late antique myth of Cupid and Psyche, a legend that saw Psyche condemned to wander the earth trying to win Cupid back, after he abandoned her.
+There is also a late antique myth of Cupid and Psyche.
+According to the legend, Psyche was condemned to wander the earth trying to win Cupid back after he abandoned her.

 The first Valentine’s Day greeting cards

 The history of Valentine’s Day cards is a more modern story.
-Though vocal greetings were exchanged during the holiday’s 5th-century origins, writing and sending Valentine’s Day cards didn’t become common practice until the 1400s when the Duke of Orleans sent one to his wife from the Tower of London’s prison.
+Though vocal greetings were exchanged during the holiday’s fifth-century origins, writing and sending cards didn’t become common practice until the 1400s when the Duke of Orléans sent one to his wife from the Tower of London’s prison.
 King Henry V soon joined the trend by hiring a writer to write a Valentine’s card for Catherine of Valois.

-Modern printing largely replaced the hand-written tradition in the 1900s, and in 1913 Hallmark began their first batch of mass-produced valentine’s cards.
+Modern printing largely replaced the hand-written tradition in the 1900s; in 1913, Hallmark began their first batch of mass-produced valentine’s cards.

 Valentine’s Day around the world

 Which countries celebrate Valentine’s Day?
-While countries like America, Canada, Mexico, France, England and Australia celebrate the typicaly Valentine’s Day traditions of cards, flowers, chocolates and fancy dates, some countries have some very unique traditions to celebrate the romantic holiday.
+While many countries have typical celebrations and the typical traditions of cards, flowers, chocolates, and fancy dates, some countries have some very unique traditions to celebrate the romantic holiday.

-Add some international flair to your romantic ideas by see how Valentine’s Day around the world is celebrate
+Add some international flair to your romantic ideas by see how the world celebrates Valentine’s Day.

-How to say ‘Happy Valentine’s Day’ in Dutch: Fijne valentijnsdag (not commonly said)
+How to say ‘Happy Valentine’s Day’ in Belgium: just “Happy Valentine’s Day”